jasminemathieu/Cloud-AD-Configuration/README.md

 ### Resource Group-level Contributor Permissions Assignment Check

-The below two images above are references to indicate the Resource Group-level Contributor role was correctly configured.
+The below two images are references to indicate the Resource Group-level Contributor role was correctly configured.
 The top image reflects all resource groups under the admin account.
 The second image documents the only one resource group, Permissions Tester, that was assigned to rgcontributordave.

 ![confirm correct rg assignment](https://imgur.com/GGjFTTL.jpg)